 Accessibility in event planning is a must.
 With over a billion people, or 16% of the world’s population, experiencing some form of disability, making your events more accessible and inclusive is both a moral and legal obligation.

-For a deeper understanding of accessibility and what it means for your event planning, watch our on-demand webinar, Accessibility and Event Technology: A Beginner’s Guide.
+For a deeper understanding of accessibility and what it means for your event planning, check out our complete guide to event accessibility.